Firecoded/draggable-video-resizer/README.md

 -   Not yet compatible with YouTube (due to iframe restrictions).
 -   May not work on sites with custom video frameworks.
--   Currently resizes freely — aspect ratio lock not implemented yet.
+-   Currently resizes freely, aspect ratio lock not implemented yet.

 ---